person·Music·1970s–present

 Oblique Strategies

-In 1975, Eno and painter Peter Schmidt published a deck of cards, each printed with a short directive designed to interrupt creative deadlock.
-You're stuck.
-You draw a card.
-It tells you to do something you wouldn't have chosen.
-You follow the instruction without negotiating with it.
+In 1975, Eno and the painter Peter Schmidt published a deck of cards, each printed with a short directive designed to interrupt creative deadlock.
+The use case was simple.
+You're stuck on a piece of work, you draw a card, and the card tells you to do something you would not have chosen on your own.
+The instruction is followed without negotiation.

 Try It

 Open your current stuck project.
-Write down three assumptions you're making about how it should work — the tone, the format, the audience.
-Pick one and invert it.
+Write down three assumptions you're making about how it should work, covering the tone, the format, and the audience.
+Pick one of the three and invert it.
 If you assumed short, go long.
-If it's aimed at professionals, rewrite it for a teenager.
+If you've been writing for professionals, rewrite the same material for a teenager.
 Work on the inverted version for 20 minutes.
-When you stop, look for the one element that surprised you.
-Pull that back into the real work.
+When you stop, look for the one element that surprised you, and pull that element back into the real work.

 The Method